BOC Frequently Asked Questions

 What is an Authorization to Detach Water Rights (ADWR)?

-ADWR’s are a tool in which an appropriator can delay the abandonment of a water right for five (5) years.
-An accepted ADWR shall constitute authorization for the grantee to request a change of use, change in place of use or voluntary abandonment of a water right within five (5) years of the date of acceptance.
-If a petition is not filed or, is filed and not granted, within the five (5) years the water right is deemed to be voluntarily abandoned on the anniversary date of the ADWR acceptance and the Board of Control issues an order to that effect.
+ADWR’s are essentially a delayed action time limited voluntary abandonment petition that cedes control of the water right to the grantee named in the document.
+Once an ADWR is accepted by the Board of Control, the grantee has 5 years to petition the Board to change the use or change the place of use.
+During the five-year period, the water right remains in place and is in good standing.
+If a petition is not filed or is filed and not granted within the five (5) years, the water right is deemed to be voluntarily abandoned on the anniversary date of the ADWR acceptance and the Board of Control issues an order to that effect.

 Where do I find Board Rules and Regulations?